sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ## Market Research/Lit Review

 Wargaming has long been a tool used in military planning, training, and preparation for real combat scenarios using simulated scenarios to improve decision making of everyone involved.
 In the past, wargames had to be conducted manually with only human players making the decisions for both sides using their previous experiences.
 As early as 2015 the call to innovate wargaming came from the Deputy Secretary of the Navy.
 Unfortunately, that call while acknowledged and looked into did not see almost any progress.
 (Robert Work, Former Deputy SECNAV) General Berger was another high ranking member of the DOD who called for advancement in wargaming and M&S during his time as Commandant of the Marine Corps.
 (Scotty Black, LtCol.
 USMC PhD) In recent years, the calls for AI in wargaming to be explored in more detail have grown and many in the DOD want to see progress.

+The importance of AI in wargaming is highlighted by the PLA's use of the technology to train their military.
+China has not had a lot of combat experience in the modern battlefield and has turned to wargaming to ensure their military is capable of quick decision making to out manuever the enemy.
+With the U.S. military getting farther away from any near peer combat experience and the changing of the modern battlefield, we are losing our advantage.
+In order to stay ahead, we need to push our officers and enlisted into situations where they must improve their decision-making and capability to adapt to changing situations.

 The Naval Wargaming Modernization Initiative aims to transform military wargaming through the research, development, and integration of cutting-edge technologies in modeling and simulation (M&S) and artificial intelligence (AI), enhancing strategic decision-making, operational planning, and Joint multi-domain interoperability to be better postured to address the emerging complexities of modern and future conflicts.
 (Scotty Black, LtCol.
 USMC PhD)